 1. Sheraton Grand Chicago (Illinois)

-Primarily a business hotel, the 1,214 Sheraton Grand Chicago enjoys a prime spot in downtown Chicago’s River North district, right outside of the Chicago Riverwalk and within walking distance of Navy Pier, the Art Institute, and the Magnificent Mile 3 blocks away.
+Primarily a business hotel, the 1,214 Sheraton Grand Chicago enjoys a prime spot in downtown Chicago’s River North district, right outside of the Chicago Riverwalk and within walking distance of other popular attractions like Navy Pier, the Art Institute, and the Magnificent Mile 3 blocks away.

 Business travelers will have access to 125,000 square feet of space across 43 meeting rooms as well as a 24-hour fitness center, indoor heated pool, and stylish spaces for entertaining clients, such as ChiBar and 3 restaurants including an upscale steakhouse.